andrewt110216/iq-tester-game/README.md

 ## Multiple Pegs to Jump

-*If you pick a peg that has multiple potential jumps, the possibilities will be highlighted.*
+*If you pick a peg that has multiple potential jumps, the pegs to jump will be highlighted.*

 *Choose the peg you'd like to jump over!*